-- Pearson Vue can provide special accommodations to candidates who have official requirements, such as extra time, a reader, or the need for medication during the examination. - Further information on accommodations is available on the website. - All requests must be put in writing with supporting documents to support claims for special accommodations.
-Requests will be approved at the discretion of the BSE.
-Forward such requests to accreditation@bsecho.org.
+Pearson VUE can provide special accommodations to candidates with official requirements, such as extra time, a reader, or medication during the examination.

+All requests must be in writing and supported by documents from a healthcare professional/provider detailing the requirements and reason for the request.
+The BSE will approve requests at its discretion and must be submitted within the pre-registration window.
+To submit such requests, forward them to accreditation@bsecho.org.

-Registration (through Pearson Vue)
+Registration (through Pearson VUE)

-- All registration and payments will be managed by Pearson VUE after the stage of preregistration. - Candidates with special requirements or conditions should notify the BSE during the preregistration stage. - Cancellations made in less than 7 days do not qualify for a refund.
+Pearson VUE will manage all registration and payments after the pre-registration stage.

+Candidates in need of special accommodations should notify the BSE during pre-registration.

+Cancellations made in less than seven days do not qualify for a refund.
 All cancellations must be processed through Pearson Vue.